httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH: DPR, Width, Viewport-Width
 ~~~

-When a client receives Accept-CH, or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it can treat it as a signal that the application is interested in receiving specified request header fields that match the advertised field-values; subresource requests initiated as a result of processing the response from the server that includes the Accept-CH opt-in can include the request header fields that match the advertised field-values.
+When a client receives Accept-CH, or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it can treat it as a signal that the origin ({{RFC6454}}) is interested in receiving specified request header fields that match the advertised field-values; same-origin resource requests initiated as a result of processing the response from the server that includes the Accept-CH opt-in can include the request header fields that match the advertised field-values.

-For example, based on Accept-CH example above, a user agent could append DPR, Width, and Viewport-Width header fields to all subresource requests initiated by the page constructed from the response.
+For example, based on Accept-CH example above, a user agent could append DPR, Width, and Viewport-Width header fields to all same-origin resource requests initiated by the page constructed from the response.

 ### The Accept-CH-Lifetime Header Field {#accept-ch-lifetime}

-Servers can ask the client to remember an origin-wide Accept-CH preference for a specified period of time to enable delivery of Client Hints on all subsequent requests to the origin ({{RFC6454}}), and on any requests initiated as a result of processing a response from the origin.
+Servers can ask the client to remember an origin-wide Accept-CH preference for a specified period of time to enable delivery of Client Hints on subsequent requests to the origin ({{RFC6454}}).

 ~~~ abnf7230
   Accept-CH-Lifetime = #delta-seconds